 Even in a 'real' font, there can be virtual characters.
-When $LuaT_EX$ encounters a commands field inside a character when it becomes time to typeset the character, it will interpret the commands, just like for a true virtual character.
+When $LuaT_EX$ encounters a commands finiside a character when it becomes time to typeset the character, it will interpret the comman just like for a true virtual character.
 In this case, if you have created no 'fonts' array, then the default (and only) 'base' font is taken to be the current font itself.
-In practice, this means that you can create virtual duplicates of existing characters which is useful if you want to create composite characters.
+In practice, this means the you can create virtual duplicates of existing characters which is useful if you want to create composite characters.

 Note: this feature does not work the other way around.
-There can not be 'real' characters in a virtual font!
-You cannot use this technique for font re-encoding either; you need a truly virtual font for that (because characters that are already present cannot be altered).
+There can not be 'real' characters i virtual font!
+You cannot use this technique for font re-encoding either; you need a truly virt font for that (because characters that are already present cannot be altered).